Norwegian Cruise Line Holdings Ltd. (NCLH) Shares Down Despite Recent Market Volatility

-Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH)’s stock price has decreased by -2.23 compared to its previous closing price of 14.38.
-Nevertheless, the company has seen a -13.37% plunge in its stock price over the last five trading sessions.
+Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH)’s stock price has decreased by -0.27 compared to its previous closing price of 12.91.
+Despite this, the company has seen a loss of -10.47% in its stock price over the last five trading days.

 Is It Worth Investing in Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH) Right Now?

-Moreover, the 36-month beta value for NCLH is 2.51.
-Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 1 as “overweight,” 8 as “hold,” and 2 as “sell.”
+Additionally, the 36-month beta value for NCLH is 2.51.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 8 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Norwegian Cruise Line Holdings Ltd. (NCLH) is $16.31, which is $3.65 above the current market price.
-The public float for NCLH is 419.66M and currently, short sellers hold a 9.40% of that float.
-On March 13, 2023, NCLH’s average trading volume was 14.20M shares.
+The average price predicted by analysts for NCLH is $16.31, which is $4.83 above the current price.
+The public float for NCLH is 419.66M and currently, short sellers hold a 9.40% ratio of that float.
+The average trading volume of NCLH on March 16, 2023 was 14.29M shares.

 NCLH’s Market Performance